28 Week Old Baby: Development, Milestones & Care Tips

 Feeding

 By this age, you will most likely have introduced solid food to your child apart from breast milk.
+You can introduce your little one to a variety of foods in the form of puree or mash, like banana puree, avocado mash, apple puree, etc (3).
 However, some babies might still not be too inclined toward solid food.
 It is important to remember that the regular inclusion of solid food in the diet of the child will most likely occur only by the age of one.
 Therefore, you must not force solid food onto the child in any manner.
 You can encourage him subtly by making solid food available to him when including him during family dinners.
 However, remember not to force him to wean onto solids immediately; this might create negative associations and result in the baby not accepting solid food at all.
 By twelve months of age, the child will likely have moved onto solid foods which the family consumes.

 [Also Read: 7 Months Old Baby Food]